-The Queen Mary in Long Beach: Review + Discounts.
+The Queen Mary in Long Beach: Review + Deals.

 The ship known as the Queen Mary is always a popular destination in the SoCal area.
 When I was single and living in Orange County, this was a fun date night out for dinner.
-But the venue also hosts some interesting special events and exhibits.
+But the venue also hosts some interesting special events and exhibits, including the upcoming holiday event Queen Mary CHILL (find discount tickets).

 Now permanently moored at the port of Long Beach, California, The Queen Mary serves as a tourist attraction featuring award winning restaurants, shopping, a museum, and even a hotel.
 Officially retired from service in 1967, the ship is now listed on the National Register of Historic Places.